KhiopsML/khiops-doc/docs/setup/pip.md

 ## What You Should Know

-You can consult the limitations or known issues for your operating system:

-=== "Users on :simple-linux: Linux"
-    !!! info "Currently, our packages are released on GitHub.
-In the coming weeks, we will transition to official repositories."

-    ??? tip "Important Note for users upgrading from the pre-10.2.0 versions of the `pyKhiops` package"

-        If you are upgrading from a version prior to Khiops 10.2.0, it is essential to first make sure the `pykhiops` package is not installed in your Python environment.
-This ensures that your upgrade process is smooth and that the new version of Khiops installs without conflicts.

-        To uninstall pykhiops, please execute the following command in your terminal or command prompt, in your Python environment (use **admin rights** if necessary):

-        ```sh
-        pip uninstall pykhiops -y
-        ```
 ??? danger "Pip and Conda Khiops installations **should not be mixed.**"

     If the users wish to switch from a Pip-based installation to a Conda-based installation, they need to deactivate the Python virtual environment Khiops had been installed into, via Pip.
-Or, if no virtual environment has been used, the users need to uninstall the Khiops Python package:
+Or, if no virtual environment has been used, the users need to uninstall the Khiops Library package:

     ``` sh
     pip uninstall khiops
     ```

-        Even though the Khiops executables would remain installed on the operating system, the Conda-based installation would take precedence over them.

-    !!! warning
-        The `khiops-core` binary will install or upgrade the system-wide `MPICH` library on your system.
-If you depend on another version of `MPICH` for other programs, please prefer an installation using Conda.

-    !!! warning

-        The installation of Khiops will utilize MPICH version 4.0.3 due to compatibility issues.
-        This is why you need to use a dedicated command:
-        ``` sh
-        conda install -c conda-forge -c khiops khiops
-        ```

-        Be aware that this may result in **slower execution times** compared to other platforms.
-This limitation is expected to be addressed in a future MPICH release.

-=== "Users on :material-microsoft-windows: Windows"
-    !!! info "Currently, our packages are released on GitHub.
-In the coming weeks, we will transition to official repositories."

-    ??? tip "Important Note for users upgrading from the pre-10.2.0 versions of the `pyKhiops` package"

-        If you are upgrading from a version prior to Khiops 10.2.0, it is essential to first make sure the `pykhiops` package is not installed in your Python environment.
-This ensures that your upgrade process is smooth and that the new version of Khiops installs without conflicts.

-        To uninstall pykhiops, please execute the following command in your terminal or command prompt, in your Python environment (use **admin rights** if necessary):

-        ```sh
-        pip uninstall pykhiops -y
-        ```
-    ??? danger "Pip and Conda Khiops installations **should not be mixed.**"

-        If the users wish to switch from a Pip-based installation to a Conda-based installation, they need to deactivate the Python virtual environment Khiops had been installed into, via Pip.
-Or, if no virtual environment has been used, the users need to uninstall the Khiops Python package:

-        ``` sh
-        pip uninstall khiops
-        ```

-        Even though the Khiops executables would remain installed on the operating system, the Conda-based installation would take precedence over them.

-    !!! warning
-        On the first run of Khiops, **an MPI-related popup may appear** due to parallel execution sockets; please allow access for optimal functionality.
-    !!! warning
-        The Khiops installer relies on embedded installers for Java and MPI.
-Antivirus software may remove executable files (.exe, .jar) during installation.
-In this case, **you should add exceptions to your antivirus software or disable it during installation.**
-    !!! warning
-        The java installer results in a system reboot on some systems (e.g. on Windows Server 2008)

-=== "Users on :material-apple: macOS"
-    !!! warning
-        Native packages for the Khiops executables are not yet available for macOS, which means that you cannot install Khiops on macOS using Pip for now.
-You can use Conda or run our Docker container (x86-64 only).

 <br>